Monopoles and Landau-Ginzburg Models I: Introduction

 \subsection{Organization}

-Section \ref{1.1} is a continuation of this introduction: we explain a variant of Lagrangian Floer cohomology, following the work of Haydys \cite{Haydys15} and Gaiotto-Moore-Witten \cite{GMW15}, which will allow generalization to the infinite dimensional setting.
-Instead of holomorphic stripes, we work with ``holomorphic upper half planes" with boundary condition on the one side.
-Also, we shall introduce Lemma \ref{solutionsonC} and \ref{Lemma-exponentialdecay} as the toy model for Theorem \ref{T1.2} and \ref{T1.3}, and explain their significance for the compactness theorem.
-Section \ref{1.1} is intended to be a general overview; no proofs will be presented.
+Section \ref{1.1} is a continuation of this introduction.
+The construction of the monopole Floer homology group $\HM_*(Y,\fa_j)$ is based on a variant of Lagrangian Floer cohomology as a finite dimensional model.
+Following the work of Haydys \cite{Haydys15} and Gaiotto-Moore-Witten \cite{GMW15}, we work instead with ``holomorphic upper half planes" with a boundary condition at $s=0$ and an asymptotic condition as $s\to\infty$.
+Also, we introduce Lemma \ref{solutionsonC} \& \ref{Lemma-exponentialdecay} as the toy model of Theorem \ref{T1.2} and \ref{T1.3}, and explain their significance for the compactness theorem.
+The discussion in Section \ref{1.1} is largely informal; no proofs will be presented.

-In Part \ref{Part1}, we study gauged Landau-Ginzburg models on a finite dimensional K\"{a}hler manifold.
-The focus is on the geometric insights that motivate definitions and proofs in the infinite dimensional setting.
-In Section \ref{1.2} and \ref{1.3}, we define gauged Landau-Ginzburg models and study the gauged Witten equations on the upper half plane $\HH^2_+$.
-It is shown in Section \ref{1.4} that point-like solutions are necessarily trivial if the superpotential $W$ is stable.
-In Section \ref{1.5}, we prove the exponential decay result using a Bochner-type formula for the energy density functional.
+In Part \ref{Part1}, we introduce the notion of gauged Landau-Ginzburg models.
+The focus is on the geometric insights that motivate definitions and proofs in the infinite-dimensional setting.
+In Section \ref{1.4}, we prove that point-like solutions must be trivial provided that the superpotential $W$ is stable (Theorem \ref{point-like-solutions}).
+In Section \ref{1.5}, we prove the exponential decay result, Theorem \ref{exponential-decay}, using a Bochner-type formula for the energy density functional.

-In the last part of this paper, we construct the Fundamental Landau-Ginzburg Model associated to an $H$-surface $\TSigma=(\Sigma, g_\Sigma,\lambda,\nu)$ and prove Theorem \ref{T1.2} and \ref{T1.3} by generalizing Theorem \ref{point-like-solutions} and \ref{exponential-decay} from Part \ref{Part1}. \\
+In the last part of this paper, we construct the fundamental Landau-Ginzburg Model associated to an $H$-surface $\TSigma=(\Sigma, g_\Sigma,\lambda,\nu)$ and prove Theorem \ref{T1.2} and \ref{T1.3} by generalizing Theorem \ref{point-like-solutions} and \ref{exponential-decay} from Part \ref{Part1}. \\

 \textbf{Acknowledgments.} The author is extremely grateful to his advisor, Tom Mrowka, for his patient help and constant encouragement throughout this project.
 The author would like to thank Chris Gerig and Jianfeng Lin for their comments on a preliminary version of this paper.
 The author would like to thank Tim Large and Paul Seidel for several discussions and for providing the critical references, and also Ao Sun for teaching him the proof of maximum principle.
+Finally, the author would like to thank the anonymous referees for many valuable suggestions to improve the overall presentation of this paper.
 This material is based upon work supported by the National Science Foundation under Grant No.1808794.